Sign in Create account

 Houndstooth Section Begins

-7th row: Ch 3 (counts as dc here and throughout), *1 sc in next st. 1 dc in next st. Rep from * across.
+7th row: Ch 3 (counts as dc here and throughout), *1 sc in next st, 1 dc in next st. Repeat from * across.
 Turn.
 109 sts.

-9th row: Ch 3 (counts as dc here and throughout), *1 sc in next st. 1 dc in next st. Rep from * across.
+9th row: Ch 3 (counts as dc here and throughout), *1 sc in next st, 1 dc in next st. Repeat from * across.
 Turn.
 109 sts.

-Main baby blanket is complete.
-If you prefer no hood, proceed to blanket border next.
+The main baby blanket is complete.
+If you prefer no hood, proceed to the blanket border next.
 If you prefer a hood, do the hood first.

 Blanket Border